MicroProse: Under Spectrum HoloByte (1993–1998)

 MicroProse Software continued as separate subsidiary company under Spectrum HoloByte until 1996.
 That year, Spectrum HoloByte started cutting a majority of the MicroProse staff to reduce costs.
 Soon after, it consolidated all of its titles under the MicroProse brand (essentially renaming itself MicroProse).
 MicroProse's remaining co-founder Sid Meier, along with Jeff Briggs and Brian Reynolds, departed the company after the staff cut, forming a new company named Firaxis Games.

 On October 5, 1997, GT Interactive announced that it had signed a definitive agreement to acquire MicroProse for $250 million in stock.
 The deal was unanimously approved by the Board of Directors of both companies.
 After the announcement MicroProse's stock price reached $7 a share.
 GT Interactive expected the deal to be completed by the end of that year.
 The acquisition was canceled on December 5, as according to both CEOs "the time is simply not right" for the deal.
 MicroProse's stock plummeted to just $2.31 after the announcement of the deal's cancellation, and the company had estimated losses of $7–10 million during the third quarter of 1997 which are largely attributed to dislocations caused by the aborted merger.
-According to Computer Gaming World, the merger was annulled due to a "fundamental" disagreement over how the joint company would be writing off its research and development costs, as MicroProse insisted to keep their method of paying off the developer immediately.
+According to Computer Gaming World, the merger was annulled due to a "fundamental" disagreement over how the joint company would be writing off its research and development costs, as MicroProse insisted to keep its method of paying off the developer immediately.

 In November 1997, MicroProse was sued by both Avalon Hill (who had the U.S. publishing rights to the name Civilization) and Activision for copyright infringement.
 MicroProse responded by buying Hartland Trefoil, which was the original designer and manufacturer of the Civilization board game, and then sued Avalon Hill and Activision for trademark infringement and unfair business practices as a result of Activision's decision to develop and publish Civilization video games.
 Because Hasbro was negotiating the acquisition of both Avalon Hill and MicroProse, the lawsuits were settled in July 1998.
 Under the terms of the settlement MicroProse became the sole owner of the rights of the name Civilization and Activision acquired a license to publish a Civilization video game which was later titled Civilization: Call to Power.